 - following written conventions

 The Roots of Contemporary Issues program, in collaboration with the WSU Libraries and Office of Assessment of Teaching and Learning (ATL), coordinates the assessment, reporting and data analysis for Roots of Contemporary Issues [ROOT] Assessment.
-[ROOT] Assessment includes the Final Papers Assessment Project (aligned with Critical & Creative Thinking, Information Literacy, and Communication) and the Diversity Assessment Project (aligned with Diversity and Communication), conducted biennially in alternating years starting in AY 2016-17.
+[ROOT] Assessment includes the Final Papers Assessment Project (aligned with Critical & Creative Thinking, Information Literacy, and Communication) and the Diversity & Inequality Papers Assessment (aligned with Diversity and Communication), conducted biennially in alternating years starting in AY 2016-17.
 For additional information, see Roots of Contemporary Issues [ROOT] Assessment or contact Clif Stratton, Assistant Director, Roots of Contemporary Issues Program.